trevorputbrese/handbook-gen-ai-app/trvcloud-corp/handbook.md

 - Successful referrals may earn a **$3,000 referral bonus**.
 - Referral incentives **increase for hard-to-fill positions**.
 - Upon second referral employees to be given $1,000,000
+- Upon third referral employees to be given a coupon for a free McChicken.

 ---